-If applicable based on the types of certificates they issue and the scope of the CAB Forum Baseline Requirements, Issuer CAs shall develop, implement, enforce, and annually update a Certification Practices Statement that describes in detail how the CA implements the latest version of the CAB Forum Baseline Requirements.
+Issuer CAs shall develop, implement, enforce, and annually update a Certification Practices Statement that describes in detail how the CA implements the latest version of the standards referred to in section 1.1 and 1.6.3 in regard to the types of certificates it issues.
 Those updates indicate conformance by incrementing the version number and adding a dated changelog entry even if no other changes are made to the document as specified in section 1.2 of this CP.

-24 ACCESS CONTROLS ON REPOSITORIES
+2.4 ACCESS CONTROLS ON REPOSITORIES